 In recognition of the diverse range of interests and career goals held by its graduate students, the University of Vermont Historic Preservation Program is offering Preservation Policy and Planning Research Travel Grant scholarships to cover expenses associated with conducting a course field research assignment in historic preservation policy and planning beyond the Burlington, Vermont area.
 Only students enrolled in HP 304 are eligible to apply.
 The maximum award for the scholarships will be announced in the HP 304 class.

 According to University and federal policies, these research travel grants will be considered scholarships and will be processed according to University accounting procedures discussed at http://www.uvm.edu/policies/acct/scholarships.pdf and http://www.uvm.edu/policies/acct/scholarfaq.htm

 Funding for these grants is provided by the Historic Preservation Program Endowment Fund and through the generosity of private donations to the UVM Historic Preservation Program Fund.

-Only students enrolled in HP 304 are eligible to apply.
 Funds shall be allocated only to reimburse actual research travel expenses following University accounting procedures.
 Original receipts will be required for the reimbursement of any expenses.
 Completed travel account reports with receipts must be submitted within two weeks of return in accordance with University travel policies.
 See http://www.uvm.edu/policies/travel/travel.pdf

 Each student shall submit a separate request with their research proposal.
 Students are responsible for resolving any potential conflicts with scheduled classes, course requirements, and teaching assistantship responsibilities in advance with their professors or employers.